 Sister Denise Wilkinson

 Sister Denise was the general superior of the Sisters of Providence of Saint Mary-of-the-Woods from 2006-2016.
-She previously served as a high school teacher, college administrator, postulant/novice director and director of advancement and communications for Congregation.
-From September 2017, Sister Denise serves as Donor Relations Associate in Mission Advancement office.
+She previously served as a high school teacher, college administrator, postulant/novice director and director of advancement and communications for the Congregation.
+Currently, Sister Denise serves the Congregation in various volunteer positions.